misterbastean/whbc_scheduler/currentlyWorkingOn.md

 - Participant Edit form and route (currently doesn't fill the data in automatically).
 Then figure out how to toggle between workers and participants on the user profile page.
 Hint: use jQuery toggle().

 Important Later:
-- Implement Mongoose remove middleware to remove workers/participants associated with a user when the user is removed: https://stackoverflow.com/a/14349259
+- Implement Mongoose "remove" middleware to remove workers/participants associated with a user when the user is removed: https://stackoverflow.com/a/14349259
 - Add authorization for each route as needed
 - Front-end stuff (make it purty!)
 - Fix Registration Cutoff in editEvent to be a datepicker